dscarb21/CoralBleachingAcrossTheWorld/README.md

 Open directory in terminal \
 Type "node app.js" \
-Click link in output. \
+Open outputted link in browser \
 Example: Server is running at http://localhost:3000